pensiero/wework-meetupator/README.md

 WeWork Meetupator
 ====================

+> This is an hack built during the Meetup x WeWork Hackaton 2018

 The WeWork Members Network offers a powerful way of creating events that will take place in each WeWork building... and guess what?
 At Meetup we create events!